 - Remove tabindex from elements that are focusable.

 - Strip title attributes from images inserted into content.

 - Remove redundant title attributes from page lists, category lists, and archive menus.

 - Add post titles to standard "read more" links.

-- Fix certain accessibility issues in the WordPress admin styles
+- Address some accessibility issues in the WordPress admin styles

 - Show the color contrast between two provided hexadecimal color values.

-- Read more about the accessibility problems corrected
+Learn more!
+Read about the accessibility issues corrected by WP Accessibility!

-The plug-in is intended to make up for some deficiencies commonly found in themes and to solve some issues in WordPress core.
+The plug-in is intended to help with deficiencies commonly found in themes and to solve some issues in WordPress core.
 It can't correct every problem (by a long shot), but provides tools to fix some issues, supplement the accessibility of your site, or identify problems.

 Translating my plug-ins is always appreciated.
-Visit my translations site to start getting your language into shape!
+Visit the WordPress translations site to get your language into shape!